Officials: Fire at Coptic church in Cairo kills 41, hurts 14 | Law-Order

 - Egypt

-A fire ripped through a church in a densely populated neighbourhood of the Egyptian capital of Cairo on Sunday, leaving at least 41 dead and injuring 14, the country's Coptic Church said.
+A fire ripped through a church in a densely populated neighborhood of the Egyptian capital of Cairo on Sunday as congregants worshipped, killing at least 41 and injuring 14, the Coptic Church said.
+It was one of the worst fire tragedies in Egypt in recent years.

-The cause of the blaze in the Abu Sefein church in the working-class neighbourhood of Imbaba was not immediately known.
+The cause of the blaze, which produced huge amounts of smoke in the Abu Sefein church in the working-class neighbourhood of Imbaba, was not immediately known.
 An initial investigation pointed to an electrical short-circuit, according to a police statement.

-The Coptic Church reported the casualty toll, citing health officials.
-It said the fire broke out while a service was underway Sunday morning.
+The Coptic Church cited health officials in reporting the casualty toll.
+It said the fire broke out while a service was underway.

 President Abdel Fattah el-Sissi spoke by phone with the Coptic Christian Pope Tawadros II to offer his condolences, the president's office said.